C.U.R.E. Clinics - Cambodia

 About the Program Cost

 Your tax-deductible donation to participate on a Project C.U.R.E.
 Clinics Trip to Cambodia is $2,650.
 This program cost covers all accommodations, meals, clean water, and transportation once in-country, including internal airfare, buses/cars/taxies, fuel costs, drivers, tips, and boats/ferries (when applicable).
 Program costs also include the coverage of translators, medications, C.U.R.E.
-Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, visa fees, medical license transfer procedures, departure travel packet with Project C.U.R.E. t-shirt, and all associated shipping costs.
+Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, visa fees, medical license transfer procedures, departure travel packet with a Project C.U.R.E. scrub set, and all associated shipping costs.
 Additionally, tour guides and small touristic excursions and activities are included.
 Please note alcohol, internet access, laundry, and personal souvenirs are not covered in the program cost.